0xor0ne/awesome-list/topics/cybersec.md

 * ["side channels: power analysis"][380]
 * ["side channels: using the chipwhisperer"][381]
 * ["Spoofing Call Stacks To Confuse EDRs"][431]
+* ["Symbiote Deep-Dive: Analysis of a New, Nearly-Impossible-to-Detect Linux Threat"][461]
 * ["Tetsuji: Remote Code Execution on a GameBoy Colour 22 Years Later"][226]
 * ["The Dirty Pipe Vulnerability"][321]
 * ["The Old, The New and The Bypass - One-click/Open-redirect to own Samsung S22 at Pwn2Own 2022"][36]